hubtype/botonic/docs/docs/webchat/webchat-enable.md

 title: Enabling and Disabling Webchat Visibility
 ---

-You can allow the Hubtype Desk user to enable or disable its webchat whenever he wants.
-An API call to the backend will be done to determine if the webchat should be shown or not.
+You can allow the Hubtype Desk user to hide the webchat at any time.
+By calling an API to the backend, you can indicate whether the webchat must be shown.

 **Note:** This functionality is available from Botonic v0.13.0 and above.